alair-aurea/ansible-scripts/README.md

 The tool have a user interface that guides the user through the configuration process.
 To run it, just got to the repository root directory and run the python script `run.py`.

+## Setup Managed Nodes

-After running you should see the following menu:
+After running `ansible-scripts` for the first time you should see the following menu:

 ![Create new Host Menu](figures/create_new_host.png)

 To create a new host, just follow the prompts.
 Check [this video](https://drive.google.com/open?id=1aLZP0MF4ZIiYITmFetV3bA7i_F2oJCU1) to see an example.

+## Running the Provisioning Scripts

+When a managed node (host) is available, you may run the script from the initial menu.
+[This video](https://drive.google.com/open?id=1SBDjO8uC4Re0uoLKki-lBdtC_Nsp6mqJ) shows how to do it.

 # Windows Managed Nodes Setup